Ke Hotey Chay Kotipoti: Rules

 As in the UK version, the contestants must undergo an initial round of "Fastest Finger First", in which the host introduces the ten contestants of the episode and asks them all the same question.
 The contestants must then arrange the answers in the order described in the question.
 The contestant that places the four options in the correct order in the fastest time gets the chance to go on the "hotseat".

 All contestants must be over the age of 18 and a citizen of Bangladesh in order to be eligible.
-The person must not be a former "Ke Hotey Cahay Kotipoti" contestant and must be a resident of Bangladesh.
+The person must not be a former "Ke Hotey Chay Kotipoti" contestant and must be a resident of Bangladesh.

 At the hot seat, the contestant is asked a series of general knowledge questions consistently rising in difficulty with every question.
 Each question has four options with only one correct answer.
 The contestant wins a certain amount of money with each correct answer, and may choose to give up and retain the money they have already won if they decide not to answer the currently shown question.
 There is no Time Limit.

 The money won after each question is roughly doubled from the previous amount won, exponentially increasing the amount won after each correct answer until the contestant reaches the final question, after which they win the maximum prize (currently Tk.
 1 crores/- in KHK 1).